-H2020 and ESIF are obviously not the only funding sources, they complement national/regional funds dedicated to R&I. The latter are spent both combined with ESIF (as matching funds) or independently.
-They are dedicated both to block funding (inelastic expenditure) and competitive calls.
+H2020 and ESIF are obviously not the only funding sources.
+The national/regional funds dedicated to R&I are combined with EU sources and are spent both combined with ESIF (as matching funds) or independently; they are dedicated both to block funding (inelastic expenditure) and competitive calls.
 As a rule in the frontier countries national funding is significantly higher than the combined FP/ESIF, whereas in the cohesion countries ESIF often contributes considerably, in particular to competitive funding.
-The intelligent distribution of national funds can act as a catalyser for leveraging synergies between H2020 and ESIF, provided national funds are saved for H2020 projects not eligible for co-funding with ESIF.
+The intelligent distribution of national funds can act as a catalyser for leveraging synergies between H2020 and ESIF.

-Several classifications have been suggested to better understand and address synergies:
+Several classifications have been suggested in the past to better understand and address synergies: